Wizna/Wizna.github.io/_posts/Coding/Python/2018-7-6-Ascii Art - from image to characters.md

 ### Side Notes

 1. readinFilePath is the path to the input image file.
 2. outputTextFile is the output text file containing ascii characters.
 3. outputImageFile is the output image containing ascii characters.
 I added this because text file always wraps around long lines and results in distorted image.
 4. I use font Courier New, you can use other monospace fonts.
 5. (0.665, 0.3122, 4) is the ratio between width and height of result image.
 If using a different font or with a different font size, this should be change a little bit.

-6. Font Courier New can be download from https://github.com/trishume/OpenTuringCompiler/blob/master/stdlib-sfml/fonts/Courier%20New.ttf
+6. Font Courier New can be download from [here](https://github.com/trishume/OpenTuringCompiler/blob/master/stdlib-sfml/fonts/Courier%20New.ttf).
 7. resolution should be larger than 0, and it can be larger than 1.
+8. Yang Chaoyue (杨超越) is so pretty.
+Congratulations to her becoming a member of "Rocket Girls 101".

 ### Input image